WELCOME grant seekers.

 In keeping with the Foundation’s mission we look forward to your innovative applications for three major giving areas: PROGRAM AND OPERATING GRANTS, INVESTING IN GIRLS STRATEGIC GRANTS and CAPITAL GRANTS

-The regular deadlines for each quarterly grant cycle are the first business day of the months of February, May, August and November.
+The regular deadlines for each quarterly grant cycle are the last day of the months of January, April, July and October.
 Capital Grants are considered once each year at the December meeting of the board.
-Capital Grant submissions are due by the first business day of November each year.
+Capital Grant submissions are due by September 30th each year.

 To apply, visit www.danielsfoundation.org/programs, choose the APPLY NOW button, and you will be directed to our external grants management portal, where you can submit and manage your grant application.